oracc/pyoracc/README.md

     $ pyoracc -i ./pyoracc/test/data -f cdli --verbose

 Note that using the verbose option will also create a parselog.txt file, containing the log output along with displaying it on command line.
+The verbose output contains the lexical symbols, the parse grammer table and the LR parsing table states.

+Also note that, first time usage with any atf format will always display the parse tables irrespective of verbose switch.

 If you don't give arguments, it will prompt for the path and atf file type.